 70 years post independence, India is touching new heights is all fields of development.
-India is the home of Asia’s richest billionaire and is also the home to some of the most well paid executives and a bunch of millionaires.
+The home to Asia’s richest billionaire, India is also the home to some of the most well paid executives and a bunch of millionaires.
 While everyone knows it pays to be a CEO, not many know how much.
-Let’s take a look at who the 10 highest paid CEO’s of India are and what their salary is.
+Let’s take a look at who the 10 highest paid CEOs of India are and how much they get paid.

 1. C.P.
 Gurnani

 Gurnani is the CEO of the multinational information technology, networking technology solutions provider Tech Mahindra.
 For the financial year 2016-2017, Gurnani earned a salary of Rs.
 150.7 crores including perks and bonuses.
 India’s fifth largest service provider pays the highest salary to their CEO, trumping the salaries of the entire boards of TCS, Infosys and Wipro.

 2. Kalanithi Maran

 The grand nephew of former Tamil Nadu Chief Minister M. Karunanidhi, Kalanithi Maran is the Chairman and MD of The Sun Group, Suryan and Red FM, Sun Cable Vision and Sun Pictures.
 Having started his entrepreneurial journey in 1990, Kalanithi has come a long way and has earned Rs.
 62 crores for the financial year 2016 – 2017.
 He was named the “Television king of southern India,” by Forbes and also won the Young Businessman award from CNBC and Ernst & Young.